Yandex Cloud

 • Client Interface Packets: Number of received and sent packets on the client network interface.

-• Client Interface Packets: Total size of received and sent data on the client network interface (in bytes).
+• Client Interface Packets: Total amount of received and sent data on the client network interface, in bytes.

 • Client Interface Drops and Errors: Number of errors and drops on the client network interface when sending or transmitting packets.